useafterfree/aws-sqs-consumer/README.md

 You can accomplish this by using [dotenv](https://www.npmjs.com/package/dotenv) if you like.
 Use their documentation for reference.

-Import the `ConsumerManagerService` into your project.
+Import the `ConsumerManager` into your project.
+First params is the pool size and the second is the options object.

 ```
-import ConsumerManagerService from 'aws-sqs-consumer'
+const {ConsumerManager, Consumer} =  require('aws-sqs-consumer')

-const manager = new ConsumerManagerService({
+const manager = new ConsumerManager(2, {
     queueUrl: 'https://www.queueurl.com',
-    amountOfConsumers: 1,
     handleMessage: async (message) => {

-        return yourCustomPromiseFunction(message)
+        return yourCustomFunction(message)
     }
 })
 ```